paybygroup/docs/contents/design_guidelines.md

 #### Copy Examples:

 Need to split the cost?
-We now offer PAYBYGROUP LOGO.
+We now offer *PayByGroup*.
 Learn more

 Traveling with multiple parties?
-We now offer PAYBYGROUP LOGO.
+We now offer *PayByGroup*.
 Learn more

 #### Visual Examples: